Genocs/genocs-library-docs/content/en/dotnet-webapi-template/tutorials/azure-ad-guide/index.md

 * Under `Manage`, click on `App roles` and click the `Create app role` button on top:
 {{< img src="create-app-role-1.png" >}}

 * Fill in `Administrators` as Display name and `Admin` as value.
-Especially the value is important, as this has to match the name of the role in the FSH application itself.
+Especially the value is important, as this has to match the name of the role in the Genocs-Api application itself.
 Click on Apply:
 {{< img src="create-app-role-2.png" >}}

 * In the same way, create app roles for the other roles in your application (by default the only other role is the `Basic` role).